 The purpose of the Home Making Assistance scheme run jointly by OTP Bank and the Ministry for Human Resources is to raise society's awareness of parents who are raising another person's child as their own.
-A total of 12 socially disadvantaged foster families and adoptive families were awarded housing assistance under the scheme, which had a HUF 20 million budget.
+Every year 12 socially disadvantaged foster families and adoptive families won housing assistance under the scheme, which had a HUF 20 million budget, and by the end of 2014 we had successfully assisted 36 families in need with their home making efforts.